Wlinuxhv/ricky_light/README.md

 # ricky_light
-stm8_platform ,a light varies the brightness itself,you can control it with IrDA the light is for my kids
+stm8_platform ,a light varies the brightness itself,you can control it with IrDA the light is for my baby